chrisgzim/Jamf-API-Recovery-Lock-by-Group/README.md

 # Jamf-API-Recovery-Lock-by-Group

-This script does use Python in order to work.
-As it parses information from a JSON file and dumps it to a CSV.
+This script does use Python in order to work as it parses information from a JSON file and dumps it to a CSV.

 This is a script I made to try a couple of new things.
 The goal is to leverage the API to pull the serial number and management id from the inventory record of all computers.